NCHitsman/Fetch_Takehome_Carmichael-Hitsman/README.md

 # How To Run

+1. Enter "cd Fetch_Takehome_Carmichael-Hitsman"
-1. Enter "docker compose up -d --build" into the command line while inside the /receipt-processor-challenge folder
+2. Enter "docker compose up -d --build" into the command line
-2. Check logs to see results of examples:
+3. Check logs to see results of examples:
     - If you are not using the Docker application enter "docker ps" in your command line followed by "docker logs -f {CONTAINER ID}" using the CONTAINER ID shown from the docker ps command.
     - If you are using the Docker application simply click on the container to view the logs.